Enhance security posture by embedding Snyk vulnerability scanning directly into agentic workflows.

 the XDG Data Home

-path are automatically scanned for the OS-dependent file, e.g. snyk-macos
+and PATH path are automatically scanned for the OS-dependent file, e.g. snyk-macos on macOS,

 It is later used for all functionality that depends on the CLI.